pritkathrotiya/kuku-kube-BrainGame/README.md

 # kuku-kube
-This is kuku kube game developed by prit kathrotiya for color blind test.
+This is kuku kube game developed by prit kathrotiya for color blindness test.
 You can play game on desktop and mobile using below link

 pritkathrotiya.gtihub.io/kuku-kube/